-- A. Date: Hoehner suggests that Paul wrote 2 Thessalonians in the summer AD 51 (just a few months after his first letter).
+- A. Date: Hoehner suggests that Paul wrote 2 Thessalonians in the summer of AD 51 (just a few months after his first letter).
 The following supports this claim: - 1.
-Paul, Silas, and Timothy (1:1) are not known to have been together again after their stay in Corinth, which was the place Paul wrote the letter (Hiebert, 59). - 2.
+Paul, Silas, and Timothy (1:1) are not known to have been together again after their stay in Corinth, where Paul wrote the letter (Hiebert, 59). - 2.
 The same general conditions exist in the church as discussed in 1 Thessalonians (e.g., idleness; cf. 1 Thess.
 4:11-12; 2 Thess.
 3:6-15). - 3.
-These men apparently stayed in Corinth another year.
-This doesn't necessarily argue for a date only a few months after 1 Thessalonians, but certainly the second letter precedes Paul's visit to them five years later (May 56).
-It is fairly certain that 2 Thessalonians did not follow the first letter by more than 12 months (Constable, BKC, 2:713). - B. Origin/Recipients: Paul wrote from Corinth to the Thessalonian believers north of him in the province of Macedonia (see "Date" above for support).
-Although this was his second letter to them, the congregation was still young-probably less than year old. - C. Occasion: The historical and chronological scenario for Paul's ministry at Thessalonica during his second missionary journey probably looks like this: - 1.
+These men stayed in Corinth for another year.
+This doesn't necessarily argue for a date only a few months after 1 Thessalonians, but certainly, the second letter precedes Paul's visit to them five years later (May 56).
+Indeed, 2 Thessalonians followed the first letter within 12 months (Constable, BKC, 2:713). - B. Origin/Recipients: Paul wrote from Corinth to the Thessalonian believers north of him in the province of Macedonia (see "Date" above for support).
+Although this was his second letter to them, the congregation was still young-probably less than a year old. - C. Occasion: The historical and chronological scenario for Paul's ministry at Thessalonica during his second missionary journey probably looks like this: - 1.
 Paul plants the Thessalonian church - 2.
 Paul's ministry in Berea, Athens, and Corinth - 3.
 Silas and Timothy report to Paul in Corinth - 4.
 Paul writes 1 Thessalonians and sends it from Corinth - 5.
 The carrier of 1 Thessalonians reports back to Paul - 6.
 Paul writes 2 Thessalonians from Corinth - 7.
-Paul departs Corinth

-November 50-January 51

-February-March 51

-April/May 51

-Early Summer 51

-Mid-Summer 51

-Late Summer 51

-First of September 52

-Within only a few months after writing 1 Thessalonians, Paul got news (probably from the letter carrier) of problems unresolved by his first letter.
-The persecution of the believers had increased (1:3-10), false teachers had taught that the day of the Lord had already come (2:1-12), and some of the Thessalonian Christians had become idle as they simply "waited for the rapture" (3:6-15).
-Therefore, Paul decided to write the church again to help the believers handle these difficulties.
+Paul departs Corinth increased (1:3-10), false teachers had taught that the day of the Lord had already come (2:1-12), and some of the Thessalonian Christians had become idle as they "waited for the rapture" (3:6-15).
+Therefore, Paul wrote the church again to help the believers handle these difficulties.

+November 50-January 51 February-March 51 April/May 51 Early Summer 51 Mid-Summer 51 Late Summer 51 First of September 52

+Within a few months after writing 1 Thessalonians, Paul got news (probably from the letter carrier) of problems unresolved by his first letter.
+The persecution of the believers had